North Macedonia in the Junior Eurovision Song Contest 2022: Before Junior Eurovision

 An audition round was held on 23 June 2022 at the MRT Studios in Skopje.
 The selection criteria were vocal, artistic and scenic quality.
 On 29 June 2022, it was revealed that Lara Trpčeska and Irina Dazidovska had been selected as Macedonian entrants by the committee.
 Although originally not part of the act, Jovan Jakimovski was later added after Lara and Irina were selected, and on 2 November it was revealed Lara feat.
-Jovan and Irina will represent the country with the song "Životot e pred mene", written by Lara Trpčeska, Simon Trpčeski, Jovan Jakimovski and Darko Dimitrov.
+Jovan and Irina will represent the country with the song "Životot e pred mene", written by Lara Trpčeska, Lara's wealthy and successful musician father Simon Trpčeski, Jovan Jakimovski and Darko Dimitrov.
 The song premiered on 3 November 2022 during the MRT programme Dnevnik 2.

 At Junior Eurovision

 After the opening ceremony, which took place on 5 December 2022, it was announced that North Macedonia would perform tenth on 11 December 2022, following Ireland and preceding Spain.